Guilouz/FLSUN-S1-Open-Source-Edition/docs/moonraker-timelapse.md

 hide:
   - toc
 ---
-Timelapse is a 3rd party Moonraker component to create timelapse of 3D prints.<br />
+Moonraker Timelapse is a 3rd party Moonraker component to create timelapse of 3D prints.<br />
 It can be enabled with **Easy Installer**.
 See <a href="../klipper-configurations-files">:material-file-restore: Klipper Configurations Files</a> section but if you need to configure it manually follow these steps.

 - Connect to printer over SSH (see <a href="../ssh-connection">:material-console: SSH Connection</a> section).